minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 #figure(
   image("figures/lpm_main.png", width: 100%),
-  caption: [Main Linear Probability Models summarised #footnote(
+  caption: [Main Linear Probability Models summarised], ) <main_models>
-    [Although the Individual Fixed Effects model shows an adjusted R-squared of -0.311, estimated with the `plm` function,the linear probability model estimated with the `lm` function with the exact same specifications,coefficients, standard errors and p-values has a much higher adjusted R-squared of 0.95.
-The reason as to why I still included this model and not the other, is that the fixed effects coefficients for the lm would show up in the model summary, and thus the model would be too long to be included in the stargazer output.], )],
-) <main_models>

-As shown in @vote_spec, the average pro-environmental contributions for the representatives within six months prior to the enviornmental vote was approximately 1,000 USD whereas the anti-environmental contributions averaged out to 19,800 USD.
+The results in @main_models show, that there is a highly significant relation between a pro-enviornmental vote and pro enviornmental contributions, and vice versa.
+As discussed in @vote_spec, the average pro-environmental contributions for the representatives within six months prior to the enviornmental vote was approximately 1,000 USD whereas the anti-environmental contributions averaged out to 19,800 USD.
 Putting this into the context of the results shown in
-@main_models, where a 1000 USD pro-environmental contributions increases environmental voting by 0.7 percent and anti-environmental contributions decreasing it by 0.06 percent, the impact of anti-environmental contributions is likely more effective due to their higher average amount—approximately 19,800
+@main_models, where a 1,000 USD pro-environmental contributions increases environmental voting by 0.7 percent and anti-environmental contributions decreasing it by 0.06 percent, the impact of anti-environmental contributions is likely more effective due to their higher average amount—approximately 19,800